 3. Companies can use them to make corporate bookings.
 Employees can book themselves and share expense receipts.
-If you work overruns you will also be notified of the next alternative trains to take from your station.
+If your work overruns, you will also be notified of the next alternative trains to take from your station.

 Split My Fare Features

-1. We pride ourselves on providing quality customer service at all hours of the day, achieving a rating of 4.5 on Trustpilot.
-While many bigger retailers send canned responses, we respond to each customer's need individually, in the knowledge that individual circumstances can vary.
+2. We pride ourselves on providing quality customer service at all hours of the day, achieving a rating of 4.5 on Trustpilot.
+While many bigger retailers send canned responses, we respond to each customer's need individually, knowing that individual circumstances can vary.

 3. There are no booking fees.
-If you don't make a split ticket saving when you next book your journey to a UK station, no fee will be charged.
+If you don't make a split ticket saving when you next book your journey to a UK station, no fee is charged.
 Only if we save you money by splitting your fare will we deduct a small percentage of the saving made.